ceremcem/build-freecad-asm3/README.md

 4. In case of an event described in the previous step, you had rolled back and have been continuing your work.
 Then the developer responded and requested some more information.
 Just boot the crashing VM/container, provide the information, continue your work from where you left.
 5. A VM/container provides a natural security layer for malicious or accidental harms that uses potential holes of the software (such as a poorly designed workbench or macro).
 6. Make the non-portable application portable: On another operating system, just start the container and use your app as usual.
-7. You can host and run multiple versions that refuses to build in the other's dependency environment (or refuses to install the dependencies because it conflicts with the other's dependencies) simultaneously.
+7. You can host and run multiple versions of the application simultaneously that refuses to build in the other's dependency environment (or refuses to install the dependencies because it conflicts with the other's dependencies).

 ### Advantages over AppImage